-Wake-Up Timer Used to turn the TV on and off at a specific time every day of the week and tune to a specific channel or video input.
+Record/Wake Timer Used to turn the TV on and off at a specific time every day of the week and tune to a specific channel or video input.
+In addition, it sets the TV to make a DTVLink recording if a DTVLink component is connected, set up, and the channel selected is digital.
+See page 49 for more information on a DTVLink Recording.

 Time of Day Enables you to enter the correct time manually.
 If you don't enter the time, it is acquired from the last tuned digital channel.
-Make sure you check the time acquired is correct.
+Make sure you check that the time acquired is correct.

 Note: If you enter the time manually, you must remember to set your TV's time when the time changes to Daylight Saving Time.
-Sleep Timer and Wake-Up Timer will not function as you expect if you forget to change the TV's time.
+Sleep Timer and Record/Wake Timer will not function as you expect if you forget to change the TV's time.